-- 2. The DBMS must take measures to ensure that this momentary inconsistency does not become permanent. - a) A failure or a crash at this instant could "freeze" that inconsistency. - b) If another user were to access the data at this point, that user would see inconsistent data; and if user were performing an operation that updated the database, the inconsistent data might be incorporated into that update. - 3.
-In the case of concurrent processing, overlapping of two operations on the same data could also result in inconsistency e.g. if the the funds transfer were being executed with another computation to post interest, the following could occur:
+- 2. The DBMS must take measures to ensure that this momentary inconsistency does not become permanent. - a) A failure or a crash at this instant could "freeze" that inconsistency.

+- b) If another user were to access the data at this point, that user would see inconsistent data; and if user were performing an operation that updated the database, the inconsistent data might be incorporated into that update. - 3.
+In the case of concurrent processing, overlapping of two operations on the same data could also result in inconsistency.